William Branham and His Message

 Was Wm.
 Branham Really Commissioned by an Angel in 1946?

 Within the first four years of his ministry, William Branham told two conflicting versions of how he began his worldwide healing ministry.
 We will chronicle a timeline for each of these different accounts side by side to reveal some glaring contradictions that most Message believers are unaware of.
 The first timeline (column 1) comes from Wm.
-Branham’s booklet, "I Was Not Disobedient to the Heavenly Vision", published around 1946.
+Branham’s booklet, "I Was Not Disobedient Unto the Heavenly Vision," published around 1946 and republished online at "The Voice," a pro-Branham Website.

 The second timeline (column 2) was obtained from pages 76-91 of Gordon Lindsay’s book, A Man Sent From God, published in 1950.
 Pay close attention to the dates in column 1 as they compare to those in column 2.
-Also note that in his first published version as it appears in "I Was Not Disobedient To the Heavenly Vision", Wm.
+Also note that in his first published version as it appears in "I Was Not Disobedient Unto the Heavenly Vision", Wm.
 Branham made no mention at all of being visited by an angel who commissioned him to start his healing ministry:

 In March 1945, Wm.
 Branham has vision of "a great mountain of the bread of life" from which he was to feed a large audience of people dressed in white robes under a tent or auditorium.
 The following night, he described the vision to his church.
 He makes no mention of being visited by an angel.
 Wm.
 Branham said that on May 7, 1946, he was visited by an angel who commissioned him to start his Healing Campaign.
 On Memorial Sunday evening (May 26, 1946), he described this visitation to his church.